necroware/s7-vrm/README.md

 The inductor doesn't need to be very exact, anything between 2.5µH and 4.7µH should work, but the sweet point is at around 3.3µH.
 The inductor can be self made by using a T50 ferrite toroid.
-For example T50-26 with permeability 75µ wrapped in 10 loops of 1mm coper.
+For example T50-26 with permeability 75µ wrapped in 10 loops of 1.3 mm coper.

 ## Tested mainboards